 Legacy username URL

 Depending on when your channel was created, it may have a username.
-Usernames are no longer required for channels today, but you can still use this URL to direct to your channel — even if your channel name has changed since you chose your username.
+Usernames are no longer required for channels today, but you can still use this URL to direct viewers to your channel.
+This also includes if your channel name has changed since you chose your username.
 Existing usernames can't be changed.

 You can share a shorter version of your legacy username URL by removing “/user”, such as

-youtube.com/partnersupport.
-This is not possible if another channel has claimed a custom URL with the same name.
+youtube.com/YouTube.
+This act of URL sharing is not possible if another channel has claimed a custom URL with the same name.